clepaul/ClipboardAccelerator/README.md

 # Clipboard Accelerator
 A tool to integrate many of your frequently used utilities.
-Executing those with text from the clipboard as parameter makes it very quick and convenient to use them.
+Executing those utilities with text from the clipboard as parameter makes it very quick and convenient to use them.

 ### About the tool ###
 Clipboard Accelerator provides a user defined list of external commands which can be executed with text from the clipboard / free text as parameter.

 Adding user defined external commands is easy.
 Either create a simple .BAT / .CMD file calling your desired command or create a simple .XML file which provides more execution options like pre-defined optional parameters.
 The directory "Tools" contains some example files which can be used as templates for external commands.

 The tool monitors for clipboard changes and saves text on the clipboard in a clipboard history.
 The clipboard history only preserves plain text for the duration of the execution of the tool.
-(Saving the clipboard text history might be added in a later version.)
+Saving the clipboard text history might be added in a later version.

 ### Screenshot of the main window ###
 ![MainWindow](/docs/ClipboardAccelerator_MainWindow.png)